Download This Sample

 - He was the founder and director of Barnardo’s charity, which started as a home for poor children.
-From the date the first home was founded in 1870 until his death in 1905, Dr Barnardo had helped nearly 100,000 children to have better lives.
+From the date the first home was founded in 1870 until his death in 1905, Dr Barnardo helped nearly 100,000 children through good care and education.

-- He wanted to become a Protestant medical missionary in China.
-When he was 16, Dr Barnardo studied medicine at the London Hospital with the intention of qualifying for medical work in China.
+- He wanted to become a Protestant medical missionary to China.
+When he was 16, moved to London to begin his studies at the London Hospital.

 - He opened his first Ragged School in the East End of London in 1867.
-These were charities that gave free education to poor children in the Victoria era.
+Guided by Christian values and principles, these were charities gave free education to poor children in the Victorian era.
 Around 300,000 children went through the London ragged schools between 1844 and 1881.

 - There is a Ragged School Museum in the East End of London in a building that was used by Dr Barnardo.
 The museum shows how a ragged school would have looked in Victorian times.

 - It was a young boy at the Mission, Jim Jarvis, that convinced Dr Barnardo to help poor children.
 The boy took him around the East End and showed him children sleeping on roofs and in gutters.